rerun/rerun/README.md

     $ rerun stubbs:archive --modules waitfor --file $HOME/rerun.sh

-If the 'stubbs' module is stored in `/var/rerun`, then the command usage would be:
+If modules are stored in `/var/rerun`, then the command usage would be:

     $ rerun -M /var/rerun stubbs:archive

+You can also declare the `RERUN_MODULES` environment variable to sepcify the modules directory.

 ### Archives

-An *archive* contains all the rerun modules you need (you might have a library of them) and gives you the same exact interface as rerun,... all in one file!
+After arching your rerun modules, you get a single executable file containing a copy of rerun and one or more modules (you might have a library of them).
+The archive uses the same exact interface as rerun,... all in one file!

 Specifically, an archive is a set of modules